Julianne Furniss-Green

 Provide support:

-Giving yourself the grace and space you need to grieve will make way for the work we will do together. jfg therapy provides support for teens ages 16 and up, in addition to young adults and adults. jfg therapy draws from multiple therapeutic modalities including, but not limited to, client-centered therapy, motivational interviewing, and mindfulness.
+Giving yourself the grace and space you need to grieve will make way for the work we will do together. jfg therapy provides support for teens ages 16 and up, young adults and adults.

 Create community: